zxlml/zxlml.github.io/_pages/about.md

 **Xuelin Zhang**, Yingjie Wang, Liangxuan Zhu, Hong Chen, Han Li, Lingjuan Wu*. **Applied Intelligence 2023 [J]**

-- In this paper, we provide a systematical generalization analysis of the first-order gradient-based bilevel optimization methods.
+- In this paper, we propose a new robust variable structure discovery method for group lasso based on a convergent bilevel optimization framework, where the robust tilted empirical risk minimization is adopted.
 </div>
 </div>